Yihgv/personal-repo/index.md

 ---
 layout: base
-title: I'm [Your Full Name]
+title: We are Debuggers
-hide: true
+hide: false
 ---

-Hi!
-My name is [Your Full Name]
+Hi! we are the Debuggers

 ### Development Environment